Wooden tones prevail in this home interior design, giving it a warm and snug atmosphere.

 Anita Palshetkar and her family, although residing in Hong Kong, wanted a home in Mumbai to welcome them on their eventual return.
 Being passionate about wooden furniture, they had curated different solid wood pieces, in the hope that their new home can feature their collection.
 Keeping this in mind, Pooja Velhal, their designer at Livspace created a plan to bring together all their interests.

 Awash with wooden tones and accentuated with elegant lighting, this home oozes warmth and character.
 The spacious 3 BHK at Vasant Oasis, Mumbai, has been done up with intricate details to offer utmost comfort to the family.
-Every corner has been meticulously designed to accommodate all their lifestyle preferences including materials and functionality.
+Every corner of this home interior design has been meticulously crafted to accommodate all their lifestyle preferences including materials and functionality.

 Playing with Patterns